platformsh/platformsh-docs/docs/src/development/variables/_index.md

 platform variable:create --name "drupalsettings:system.site:name" --value "<SITE_NAME>"
 ```

-Setting that variable tells to override the `name` property of the `system.site` configuration object located in the global `$settings` array with the value you chose.
+Setting that variable overrides the `name` property of the `system.site` configuration object
+located in the global `$settings` array.

 The same logic applies for other configuration options, such as the global `$config` array which uses the variable prefix `drupalconfig:`.